 Hop Latent Viroid – The Dreaded Crop Killer

-Hop Latent Viroid or (HLVd) is an infectious single-stranded, circular RNA that is completely dependent on its host plant’s metabolism for replication.
+Hop Latent Viroid (HLVd) is an infectious single-stranded, circular RNA that is completely dependent on its host plant’s metabolism for replication.
 As the name suggests, HLVd occurs worldwide in hops, but it can also infect hop’s close relative – cannabis.

 How to Spot HLVd